MHM-Rajpoot/Sonification/README.md

 Remember that sonifying complex data like tensors from space may require collaboration between data scientists, audio engineers, and domain experts.
 Tailor your approach to the data's characteristics and project goals.

----

-Feel free to use this README template as a starting point for your project documentation on GitHub or any other platform.
-Customize it to match your specific project requirements and provide additional details as needed.
 ---------------------------------------------

 __Demo:__ [YouTube](https://youtu.be/yk4MsgO-85o?si=4aQIQUbsEuaLhUYu)